 Mohammed Ghassani is a renown Swahili poet, multimedia journalist and novelist.
+He was born in Zanzibar in 1977.
 His poetry book, N’na Kwetu: Sauti ya Mgeni Ugenini (I Have My Own Home: A Stanger’s Voice in a Strange Land) earned him the inaugural award from the Mabati Cornell Kiswahili Prize for African Literature in 2015.

 He has authored more than six books on poetry, as well as contributing to many other collections with some high profile Swahili writers such as Professor Said A. M. Khamis and Professor Ken Walibora.
 His recent work is a novella called Mja wa Laana (The Cursed), a story about domestic sexual violence.